nathanallen/wordplay/README.md

 ###n-gram frequency counter
 An n-gram is a sequence of words, such as a bigram (two words) or trigram (a sequence of three words).
-The n-gram counter accepts a file path and an optional integer as arguements.
+The n-gram counter accepts a file path and an optional integer as arguments.
 By default it will count trigrams and return the top ten.
 On the command line run:
 ```
 ruby n_gram_counter.rb [filename.txt] [n]
 ```